Gazzo-gif/Desk-Sharing-Tool/README.md

 For the frontend we use npm, so make sure you have it.
 Go to the frontend directory and again, make sure you have all the necessary packages: `npm i` or `npm install`.

 And now run the frontend: `npm start`

+To run the tests, you can run: `npm run test`